Meyyun/Interactive_Map_OpenAvenue/README.md

 ⚛️ GraphQL + Apollo Client

-Why GraphQL: Simplifies data fetching by allowing the frontend to query exactly the fields it needs.
+Simplifies data fetching by allowing the frontend to query exactly the fields it needs -no ore under or over fetching.

 Apollo Client: Handles caching and query management for a seamless and responsive UI experience.

 The app uses custom GraphQL hooks:

-useParcelByLocation()

-usePropertyByParcelId()
+useParcelByLocation() -> Fetch parcel information based on map location

-These functions fetch data from Azure’s GraphQL endpoint.
+usePropertyByParcelId() -> Retrieves property data by parcel ID These functions fetch data from Azure’s GraphQL endpoint.

-📚 Reference: Apollo Client Documentation
+📚 Reference: Apollo Client Documentation :https://www.apollographql.com/docs/react

 ☁️ Azure Data API Builder